Devtr0n/GetRandomDogImage/README.md

 A convenient PowerShell function to get started with PowerShell and random dog images!

 Looking for a daily dose of smiles?
-Here's a fun and simple trick: customize your #PowerShell `$profile` to surprise you with a random dog image every day! 🐶✨
+Here's a fun and simple trick: customize your #PowerShell `$profile` to surprise yourself and your friends with a random dog image every day! 🐶✨

 ![LinkedInPost-Final](https://github.com/user-attachments/assets/bab42375-e5e1-477c-b6b7-f01e181ef069)